-Now that a good chunk of Android users can use Google Assistant, it’s time to remind everyone of ten awesome things you can do with it.
+Now that a good chunk of Android users can use Google Assistant, it’s time to remind everyone of the awesome things you can do with it.

-Of course, we’re assuming you already know that Assistant can make phone calls, send texts, set alarms, and all of those other basic functions.
+Of course, we’re assuming you already know that Assistant can make phone calls, send texts, set alarms, and all of those other useful but basic OK Google functions.
+You truly won’t expect some of these!

 1. Make It Read the News to You